-All project nominations that meet the screening criteria will be selected through a competitive process using a primary evaluation criteria, a secondary evaluation criteria and deliverability criteria as indicated in Section 16.
+All project nominations that meet the screening criteria will be evaluating and selected through a competitive process.

-Each nomination will be evaluated for compliance with the objective of the program.
-Each evaluation criteria will be scored with a "High", "Medium", or "Low".
-The highest-ranking applications will be selected for funding.
+Each nomination will be evaluated for compliance with the objectives of the program.
+Each nomination will be rated using primary, secondary, and deliverability criteria as specified in Section 16.
+Each evaluation criteria will be scored with a "High", "Medium-High", "Medium", "Medium-Low" or "Low".
+The highest-ranking nomination will be selected for funding.